c4cs/c4cs.github.io/_commands/tools/asciinema.md

 asciinema
 ---
-`aciinema` is a tool that allows you to record a terminal session with out having to use screen capture.
+`asciinema` is a tool that allows you to record a terminal session with out having to use screen capture.
 It also allows for easy copy-pasting!
 <!-- one line explanation would go here -->

 <!-- minimal example -->